msathe-vw/simple_wandb_demo/README.md

 ## Useful Notes

 - `utils/config_utils.py` has a parser that merges CLI, JSON and SageMaker Environment configuration options.
 It uses [addict](https://github.com/mewwts/addict) to provide dot syntax.
+Note: CLI doesn't override JSON currently, will fix this.
 - Searching for "# W&B" without the quotes at the repo level in your favorite IDE will identify every line modified for use with W&B

 ## Future Work